PrairieLearn/PrairieLearn/docs/getStarted.md

 "topic": "Geometric properties"
 ```

 * change the question `tags`.
-Use tags to add more levels to your filter.
+Use [tags](course.md/#tags) to add more levels to your filter.
 We recommend adding the netid of the question author and the semester when the question was created.
-Other typical uses can be found [here](https://prairielearn.readthedocs.io/en/latest/course/#tags).
 For our example, we use:

 ```json
 "tags": [